Rigid nongeometric orientifolds and the swampland: Acknowledgments

 \section{Acknowledgments}

-I am grateful to Fernando Quevedo for his kind support and encouragements throughout.
-I would like to thank David Andriot, Erik Plauschinn, Thomas Van Riet and Timm Wrase for useful discussions and communications.
+We are grateful to Fernando Quevedo for his kind support and encouragements throughout.
+We would like to thank David Andriot, Erik Plauschinn, Thomas Van Riet and Timm Wrase for useful discussions and communications.
+In addition, we are very thankful to the referee for her/his useful comments and suggestions which have helped in improving the manuscript.